Bank App Investment Feature

 Ideation

-Approach: Mapped journey gaps and ideated around three opportunity areas:
+Mapped journey gaps and ideated around three opportunity areas.

 Personalisation